 Nullcon is a place to exchange knowledge about new technologies and vulnerabilities, where you can test your knowledge in a hacking event called “Desi Jugaad” which invites you to compete with other professionals in solving real-life hacking challenges.

-With so many of them taking place, we hope that our list of cyber security events helps you prioritize the ones you’ll attend in 2020.
-Also, make sure to download our list, which we’re updating regularly with new entries and locations as information becomes available.
+Be sure to download our list, which we’re updating regularly with new entries and locations as information becomes available.

 Thanks to your help, we’ll be able to develop the most complete and comprehensive list of all the cybersecurity conferences out there.